 One of your greatest resources for studying is the notes you take in class.
 Not only do they explain concepts covered in class, but they also express what the professor feels is important.
 So, it is essential that your notes are legible, organized, and complete.
 How often do you go to study your notes (usually the night before a quiz/test) and you do not understand anything you write down?
 Click here to find out more information about note taking!

-Studying for Assessments
+Studying for Assessments such as exams

 Studying for assessments is something that every single person can work on.
 Most of the students that walk into our offices state that they have never had to study before coming to college.
 The biggest piece of advice we give students is the following: if you can't teach it, you don't know it!
 Although this seems like a very daunting task, it shifts the goal from just studying for a grade to actually learning the material.
 With the right strategies, this can be achieved by anyone.
 Please click here to learn more about study strategies!